awebfactory/awf.org-wp-fullstack/README.md

 ## What is WordPress Fullstack?

 - Started Drupal in 2006.
 Stayed for the Community.
 Left because did not smell like teen spirit.
 They [didn't listen to Nedjo](https://awebfactory.com/node/536/), still don't...
-3% of the web
+3% of the web at last count...
 - Java, Ruby on Rails...
 - Started Node.js in 2011.
 Still there, although loving Deno.
 - CouchDB in 2012